tylerjcalabrese/comp120-ccalabrese/notuber/README.md

 for helping me figure out navigator.geolocation.

 ## Time Spent
-I've spent about four hours.
+I've spent about four and a half hours.

 # The Ride-Hailing Service, part 1
 by CR Calabrese, June - 16 - 2021